mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/30.IPSec Tunnel/default.md

 ![alt_text](images/image6.png "image_tooltip")

- if you want to allow specific traffic from source to destination, please refer (&lt;HDM 2.1.3 for VMware Admin Guide - VCS>)
+ if you want to allow specific traffic from source to destination, please refer to the firewall rules section below.

 ## Firewall Rules